 If you are not used to praying the rosary, it will feel weird.
 It will feel repetitive.
 It will feel like you’re not doing it right or like you won’t get anything out of it.
 But if you stick with it and keep trying, the spiritual benefits are beyond measure.

 I love this ministry and want to raise money for it.
 I began as a student of Bishop Bryan’s webinar.
 Then, I became a client during a spiritual crisis.
 I was lucky to have the means to come see the Holy Nicholean Catholic Church at the mission church when it was open.
 There are many like me and even worse who do not have the means to get to Bishop Bryan and the sisters for an evaluation, investigation, or resolution.
 I came up with these audio rosaries to promote the rosary in a way that would represent the style of the Holy Nicholean Catholic Church and its contemplative and esoteric roots, but also to inspire people to donate.
 To that end, I am donating glow in the dark rosaries in hand painted bags that say, “be the light in the dark” in glow in the dark paint.
 These rosaries will be sent out in exchange for your monthly pledge of at least $15 to the Holy Nicholean Catholic Church to support its ministry and help people in spiritual crisis who cannot afford to pay the church’s expenses for the trip.

-Free gift for your monthly pledge of $15
+Free gift for your one time donation of $15

 How to Pray

 You already know many of the prayers for the rosary.
 Some of them are so commonly heard in global societies that even non-Christians are familiar with them.
 The prayers you have probably heard are the Our Father, Hail Mary, and Glory Be.
 These prayers are written out below.

 - In the name of God: Father, Son, and Holy Spirit.
 Amen.